 Mom is singing along to “The Look of Love” with Lani Hall in the kitchen, freshly painted in the groovy shade of Avocado Adventures.
 Her new beige cafe curtains arrived yesterday from the Sears catalogue, launching her over the moon because the balls of fringe adorning the edges match the paint color perfectly.

-She holds her vodka martini on the rocks with a twist in a “man on the moon” glass, cigarette dangling from her lips, as she prepares dinner for us on a Friday night.
+She holds her vodka martini-on-the-rocks-with-a-twist in an Apollo 11 glass, cigarette dangling from her lips, as she prepares dinner for us on a Friday night.

 I’m caught in a daydream; a groggy, incoherent daze, worried that my underpants are showing (again) as I fight the urge to sleep.
 It’s all I can think about since I stood on that stage last night, in less-than-opaque white tights and a micro-mini tutu, playing the triangle to “Three Little Stars.”
 But no one would listen.
 They thought I was cute.